 Four isolates have been selected from CIAT's fungal entomopathogen collection for experimental field trials designed to test application techniques.
 These isolates are the three Metarhizium and one Paecilomyces strains screened from 49 isolates (see CIAT Annual Report 2000) as the most virulent to adults of Aeneolamia varia (Table 2.4).
 Before deploying in the field, these isolates must be characterized for their biological and virulence activity on different species and life stages of spittlebugs.
-Variation in virulence among adults of four species was described elsewhere (see Variation in the virulence of fungal entomopathogens among spittlebug species - Pag.
+Variation in virulence of fungal entomopathogens among spittlebug species - Pag.
 82).
-Here we summarize results of studies to determine the $LC{50}$ and $LC{90}$ on nymphs of A. varia.
+Here we summarize results of studies to determine the LC50 and LC90 on nymphs of A. varia.